 Furthermore, the HRSA has awarded $225.5 million to 83 grantees, with each receiving up to $3 million.
 These funds will be allocated for the Community Health Worker Training Program, a multiyear track of training and apprenticeship for 13,000 community health workers who connect individuals to primary and other care in their areas.
 According to HHS, 29 grantees will share $40.7 million through the Public Health Scholarship Program.
 Additionally, this program will fund public health training, including epidemiologists.

 The anticipated physician deficit in primary care and other specialties has made national headlines.
 However, the situation for nurses is not much better.
-The US Bureau of Labor Statistics forecasting that at least 275,000 nurses are needed between 2020 and 2030.
-According to the DOL, it is expected to be the nation’s fastest-expanding employment from 2016 to 2026, with a 9% growth in opportunities.
+The US Bureau of Labor Statistics forecasts that health organizations will need to fill at least 275,000 nurse positions between 2020 and 2030.
+The Department of Labor predicts nursing will be the nation’s fastest-growing profession from 2016 to 2026, with a 9% growth in opportunities.

 “Many healthcare professionals, nurses among them, have worked around the clock during the epidemic to care for people in need and save countless lives, often at the expense of their own health and well-being,” stated US Labor Secretary Marty Walsh.